Chigiriq/HorseDashboard/src/discussion.md

 # Discussion: The Impact of Draw Bias
 <br>

-## The "hidden" variable straight in front of your eyes: Draw Bias
+## The "hidden" variable: Draw Bias
 In horse racing, a critical yet often overlooked factor is the starting position.
 Each slot within the starting gate is referred to as a <strong>"draw"</strong> or stall.
 These stalls are randomly assigned, a gamble which can make or break a race before the gates even open.